johnsonsu/react-native-sound-player/README.md

 # react-native-sound-player

-Play sound file in ReactNative on iOS and Android.
+Play audio files in ReactNative on iOS/Android.

 ## Installation